afshinamighi/Courses/basecamp/week07/inf-bc-w07-python.md

 **Introduction**: This document presents learning activities for Python 07.
 In Python 07, you will learn more in depth about tuples, lists, dictionaris and functions.

+**Note:** Exercises of this learning path must be done using:

+1. IDE: Using **BRef-01: Chapter 19, Section: Integrated Development Environment** PyCharm can be installed in your local machine.

 ## Materials:

 The activities are designed based on these following references: